Himanshu-Singh-DE/awesome-Knowledge-Cutoff-Effects-on-LLM-Generated-Literature-Reviews-in-Rapidly-Evolving-Fields/README.md

 Future literature-review systems therefore need to evaluate not only factuality but also coverage, freshness, citation accuracy, temporal consistency, and synthesis quality.
 ## AI-Assisted Research Paper
+### Paper Title
+**Knowledge Cutoff Effects on LLM-Generated Literature Reviews in Rapidly Evolving Fields**
+### Abstract / Description

+This paper examines how knowledge cutoffs affect LLM-generated literature reviews, particularly in rapidly evolving scientific fields.
+It discusses how outdated or incomplete model knowledge can lead to missing recent research, outdated claims, temporal inconsistencies, incomplete citation coverage, and misleading representations of the current research landscape.
+The paper also reviews approaches such as Retrieval-Augmented Generation (RAG), Self-RAG, OpenScholar, temporal knowledge graphs, and time-aware retrieval, while identifying future directions for building more reliable and continuously updated literature-review systems.

 [View Paper](paper/AI_Assisted_Research_Paper.pdf)
 ## Survey Papers